Nikon D60 Comparison Review

 Nikon mentions a shutter rating of 50 000 actuations for the D60.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust the expected shutter life of the D60 over, say, three years, one would have to take about 50 pictures each and every day.

 Nikon embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your D60 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your D60 has taken up to now by uploading a recent image to the free online shutter count finder app.

 Does the Nikon D60 feature an autofocus assist light?